NeuroTechHub/neurotechhub.github.io/README.md

 ## 🏆 Recognition

 ### Contributors

-Thanks to all the amazing people who help make Neurotech Hub possible:
+Thanks to all the amazing people who help make NeuroTechHub possible:

 - **Core Team**: Website development and maintenance
 - **Content Contributors**: Blog authors and speakers
 - **Community Members**: Feedback, testing, and promotion

 ### Acknowledgments

 - Built with [Hugo](https://gohugo.io/)
 - Hosted on [GitHub Pages](https://pages.github.com/)
 - Inspired by the open source and neurotech communities